tokensoft/tokensoft_token/README.md

 ## Roles
 All accounts need to be granted a role by an admin in order to be able to interact with the contract's administrative functions:

- - Owner: Onwers are responsible for managing permissions of all roles.
+ - Owner: Owners are responsible for managing permissions of all roles.
  - BurnerRole: These accounts can burn tokens from accounts.
  - MinterRole: These accounts can mint new tokens to other accounts.
  - PauserRole: These accounts can halt all transfers on the contract.
  - RevokerRole: These accounts can revoke tokens from other accounts into their own.
  - WhitelisterRole: These accounts can configure whitelist rules and add/remove accounts from whitelists.
+ - BlacklisterRole: These accounts can add or remove addresses to or from the blacklist

 ## Owners